bendc/frontend-guidelines/README.md

 ## HTML

+### Syntax

+* Use soft tabs with two spaces—they're the only way to guarantee code renders the same in any environment.
+* Nested elements should be indented once (two spaces).
+* Always use either double quotes or no quotes, never single quotes, on attributes.
+* Don't include a trailing slash in self-closing elements—the HTML5 spec says they're optional.
+* Don’t omit optional closing tags (e.g. </li> or </body>).

+### HTML5 doctype

+Enforce standards mode and more consistent rendering in every browser possible with this simple doctype at the beginning of every HTML page.

 ### Semantics

 HTML5 provides us with lots of semantic elements aimed to describe precisely the content.
 Make sure you benefit from its rich vocabulary.